Here’s the 1 minute TL;DR version

 A safer environment could be achieved through features like temporary blocking, reporting mechanisms, and community guidelines.
 Allowing profile photo omission for privacy is also crucial.

-Anxiety about the point system for getting favors
+Anxiety about the point system

 Some users expressed how this system might discourage them from using the app.
 It’s also hard for migrants who have stayed in the USA for a while to continue offering help to others.